SyneruJDorner/Matcha/README.md

 9. Should be likable and unlickable.
 10. Chat may only appear once both have liked each other.
 11. Chat should be live.
+12. Should take us to the registration page.